eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 #### 5.3.2 ISO/IEC 18013-5 and ISO/IEC 23220-2

-The ISO/IEC 18013-5 standard was originally developed as a standard for mobile driving licenses (mDL) and mDL readers.
+The ISO/IEC 18013-5 standard was originally developed as a standard for mobile driving licences (mDL) and mDL readers.
 In terms of this ARF, an mDL is a Wallet Unit containing an mDL attestation (as defined in the [mDL Rulebook](./annexes/annex-3/annex-3.02-mDL-rulebook.md)), while an mDL reader is a Relying Party requesting such an attestation.